I have used both types over the years and they each have a place in thread repair depending on the application and need.

 I have seen failures with both types/devices; unfortunately there is no perfect thread repair.

-MUST be installed correctly in order to perform properly.
+Either one MUST be installed correctly in order to perform properly.

 Lots of opinions on both options, so take it with a grain of salt.